AidilMaula/to-do-list-application/README.md

 **Description**

-I'm creating a todo list application using Vuejs as the main framework and store a data using CRUD basics function on Firebase.
-Then, I'm applying Electron.js as native applications on Windows.
+This project will show how todo list application functions using Vuejs as the main framework and store a data using CRUD basics function on Firebase.
+Then, applying Electron.js as native applications on Windows.

 **Installation**